Cricut to Announce First Quarter 2023 Financial Results on May 9, 2023

-SOUTH JORDAN, Utah, April 18, 2023 (GLOBE NEWSWIRE) -- Cricut, Inc. ("Cricut") CRCT, the creative technology company that has brought a connected platform for making to millions of users worldwide, today announced it will report its financial results for the first quarter ended March 31, 2023 after the U.S. markets close on Tuesday, May 9, 2023.
+/EIN News/ -- SOUTH JORDAN, Utah, April 18, 2023 (GLOBE NEWSWIRE) -- Cricut, Inc. (“Cricut”) (NASDAQ: CRCT), the creative technology company that has brought a connected platform for making to millions of users worldwide, today announced it will report its financial results for the first quarter ended March 31, 2023 after the U.S. markets close on Tuesday, May 9, 2023.
 Cricut management will host a conference call and webcast to discuss the results that afternoon at 3:00 p.m.
 Mountain Time (5:00 p.m.
 Eastern Time).

 A live webcast of the earnings call will be available on Cricut’s investor relations website at https://investor.cricut.com/.
 A webcast replay will be available after the live event.